YasinAflatoon/HTML/notes/HelloHTML.md

 As you see starting tag and ending tag are basically the same but we use a forward slash before tag name to specify the ending tag.

-This html tag is gonna be necessarly for any HTML files you that you have and this is the highest level tag in our web page.
+This html tag is gonna be necessary for any HTML files that you have and this is the highest level tag on our web page.

 Now it's time to create two sets of tags:

 #### Head Tags

-`Head tags` basically work like a command center for your HTML file. they control the media, define document title or description and they are used in importing any resources that we need into our HTML file.
+`Head tags` basically work as a command center for your HTML file. they control the media, define document title or description and they are used in importing any resources that we need into our HTML file.

-We can create head by writting head tags:
+We can create head by writing head tags:

 ``` HTML
 <head>